ocfl-archive/gocfl/docs/NNNN-indexer.md

 ## Overview

 This object extension integrates technical metadata extraction during the ingest process.
-It uses an external indexer service that provides the required functionality.
+It uses an apps for different media types, that provides the required functionality.
 The technical metadata is stored as newline delimited JSON format.

 ### Usage Scenario